CRM software can make a huge difference in your day-to-day customer relationship management. But it can be tough to know where to start.

 CRM tools help make it easier to see your customers as people rather than numbers.
 Customer-specific notes and user insights allow you to personalise your messaging and adjust your marketing strategies to increase relevance.

 If you’ve thoroughly populated your CRM template, you can review your customers’ purchase histories to create targeted special offers based on each customer’s preferences and behaviours, and reward your highest-value customers.

 With insights into customer spend at an individual level, you can provide incentives such as discounts or special offers to your most profitable customers to encourage loyalty.
 You can also leverage these customers for cross-selling opportunities to increase individual customer value.

-1. Have clear goals.
+2. Set clear goals.

 One of the huge benefits of having a CRM platform is the ability to automate repetitive tasks and cut down on manual admin.

 When rolling out a CRM platform to your team, it’s important to provide training on the ins and outs of the system and offer ongoing support in this new way of working.
-You want this to be a long term way to manage customer interactions so it’s essential your team is on board and knows how to use the system.
+Unless you’re already familiar with the ins and outs of CRM software, ask your provider for assistance in bringing your team up to speed.

-6. Stay on top of customer bookings.
+5. Stay on top of customer bookings.